yuvarajkrishnaraju/snowflake-sql-validator/README.md

 ### Peer Dependencies for React.js

-When using this library in React applications, you may need to install additional peer dependencies depending on your build configuration:
+When using this library in React applications, you **must** install these peer dependencies for the library to work properly:

 ```bash
 # For React applications using webpack, Vite, or similar bundlers